daattali/beautiful-jekyll/_posts/2022-04-30-iis-kaisen.md

 ![Iis Config One](../assets/img/posts/iis-config-one.png)

 I´m using IIS 10, but I believe these configuration should work starting on ISS 7.
-Here the link to the material I found most of the resolution to this problem. (https://weblogs.asp.net/owscott/why-is-the-iis-default-app-pool-recycle-set-to-1740-minutes).
+Here the link to the material I found most of the resolution to this problem.
+[Scott Forsyth's blog](https://weblogs.asp.net/owscott/why-is-the-iis-default-app-pool-recycle-set-to-1740-minutes).
 By the way, I believe it's worth reading Scott Forsyth's blog where he tells the history behind the default 29 hours value for the app pool recycling setting.